Quark (dairy product): Production

 Quark is a member of the acid-set cheese group, whose coagulation mainly relies on the acidity produced by lactic acid bacteria feeding on the lactose.
 (Note: This group is distinguished from the "rennet cheeses", whose coagulation relies primarily on the action of rennet, in Fox's classification scheme (1993).)
 But moderate amounts of rennet have also been in use, both at the home consumption level and the industrial level.

 Manufacture of quark normally uses pasteurized skim milk as the main ingredient, but cream can be added later to adjust fat content.
 The lactic acid bacteria are introduced in the form of mesophilic Lactococcus starter cultures.
 In the dairy industry today, quark is mostly produced with a small quantity of rennet, added after the culture when the solution is still only slightly acidic (ph 6.1).
 The solution will then continue to acidify, allowed to reach an approximate pH of 4.6.
 At this point, the acidity causes the casein proteins in the milk to begin precipitating.

 In Germany, it is continuously stirred to prevent hardening, resulting in a thick, creamy texture.
 According to German regulations on cheese (Käseverordnung), "fresh cheeses" (Frischkäse) such as quark or cottage cheese must contain at least 73% water in the fat-free component.
 German quark is usually sold in plastic tubs.
 This type of quark has the firmness of sour cream but is slightly drier, resulting in a somewhat crumbly texture (like ricotta).
-Lidl stores in Europe, including the United Kingdom and Germany, sell a prepared version marketed as Fruchtquark, (literally "Fruit Quark" in German) under the Linessa brand.
-It has 0.2% fat content, and is available in various flavours including cherry, vanilla, passion fruit, strawberry, and lime.

 Basic quark contains about 0.2% fat; this basic quark or skimmed quark (Magerquark) must under German law have less than 10% fat by dry mass.
 Quark with higher fat content is made by adding cream after cooling.
 It has a smooth and creamy texture, and is slightly sweet (unlike sour cream).
 A firmer version called Schichtkäse (layer cheese) is often used for baking.
 Schichtkäse is distinguished from quark by having an added layer of cream sandwiched between two layers of quark.
+In general, the dry mass of quark has 1% to 40% fat; most of the rest is protein (80% of which is casein), calcium, and phosphate.

 Quark may be flavored with herbs, spices, or fruit.
-In general, the dry mass of quark has 1% to 40% fat; most of the rest is protein (80% of which is casein), calcium, and phosphate.
+In Germany and the United Kingdom, prepackaged flavoured quark is commonly sold as a dessert, usually marketed as fruit quark, or Fruchtquark in German (literally "fruit quark").
+It typically contains quark, sugar, and fruit or fruit extracts, similar to flavoured yoghurt.

-In the 19th century, there was no industrial production of quark (as end-product) and it was produced entirely for home use.
+In the 19th century, there was no industrial production of quark (as an end product) and it was produced entirely for home use.
 In the traditional home-made process, the milk would be allowed to let stand until it soured naturally by the presence of naturally occurring bacteria, although the hardening could be encouraged with the addition of some rennet.